Jishudayal/Jishudayal/README.md

 👋 Welcome to my GitHub profile!

-I am an AI professional specializing in developing innovative solutions using cutting-edge Generative AI technologies.
-My expertise lies in designing and deploying AI-driven products that solve real-world problems and create tangible impact.
+I am a programmer specializing in developing innovative solutions using cutting-edge Generative AI technologies and robust data engineering practices.
+My expertise lies in designing and deploying AI-driven products that solve real-world problems, leveraging scalable data pipelines to create tangible impact.

 🔧 Skills and Expertise